-Advertise on Spotify.
 Spotify Ad Studio lets you create audio ads of 30 seconds or less, listened to by users of the free Spotify app.

 They appear during ad breaks between songs on both desktop and mobile platforms.
 You can easily create an ad by creating an account and select “Promote an artist’s music on Spotify” as your campaign objective.
 You have control over budget and targeting.

-Organic Spotify plays and playlist promotional campaign.
 This is a great way to get your music heard and you can try to get your music featured on the playlists yourself, but there’s a lot of competition and curators tend to work with trusted sources.